freenas/freenas-docs/userguide/storage.rst

 vdev**, but a new vdev can be striped with another of the **same type** to increase the overall size of the pool.
 To extend a pool, the vdev being added must be the same type as existing vdevs.
-If the vdev being added is not the same type the existing vdev in the pool, :guilabel:`EXTEND` cannot be clicked.
-Some vdev extending exmaples include:
+The :guilabel:`EXTEND` button is only enabled when the vdev being added is the same type the existing vdevs.
+Some vdev extending examples include:

-* to extend a ZFS stripe, add one or more disks.
-Since there is no redundancy, disks do not have to be added in the same quantity as the existing stripe.

 * to extend a ZFS mirror, add the same number of drives.
-The resulting pool is a stripe of two mirros.
+The result is a striped mirror.
+For example, if ten new drives are available, a mirror of two drives could be created initially, then extended by creating another mirror of two drives, and repeating three more times until all ten drives have been added.

 * to extend a RAIDZ1, add three additional drives.
 The resulting pool is a stripe of two RAIDZ1 vdevs, similar to RAID 50